 Each day we are awakened to the harsh reality of violence in the world.
 On the news we see the consequences of palpable evil in the world.
 The global bloodshed is horrific and often hard to bear.
-It causes us to rise up in seeking justice, and this response proves that objective evil exists, as John Piper showed in his recent sermon, The Pain of the World and the Purposes of God.
-Here’s what he said:
+It causes us to rise up in seeking justice, and this response proves that objective evil exists, as John Piper showed in his recent sermon “The Pain of the World and the Purposes of God”.
+Here’s what he said.

 I want to ask: Why do we have a world like this?
 Why so much pain?
 Why so much conflict?
 Why so much suffering?
 Why so much death?
 It is a horrible place.
 It is a conveyor belt of corpses.
 Millions of people right now are weeping their eyes out over the sorrows in their lives as we speak.

 And he knows.
 He is a professor.
-He knows and he realizes, “I have just broken every rule in my philosophy and I cannot deny what I am saying.
-That is evil and I don’t mean it is the result of chemical synapses popping in my evolutionary primate brain.
+He knows and he realizes, “I have just broken every rule in my philosophy, and I cannot deny what I am saying.
+That is evil, and I don’t mean it is the result of chemical synapses popping in my evolutionary primate brain.
 I mean it is real.
 I mean it has significance.
 I mean it is a moral reality.
 It holds for everybody.
 This is not part of what I was thinking.
 This is evil.”

-And he knows pronouncements like that are meaningless unless there is an absolute.
+And he knows that pronouncements like that are meaningless unless there is an absolute.
 And where do they come from?
-They come from God or from nowhere.
-You live a life of meaninglessness, you are a bag of chemicals and electrical impulses just moving at a kind of evolutionary movement of time and chance with no significance to your moral judgments whatsoever, unless God is.
+They come from God, or from nowhere.
+You live a life of meaninglessness, you are a bag of chemicals and electrical impulses, just moving at a kind of evolutionary movement of time and chance, with no significance to your moral judgments whatsoever — unless God is.
 It happens.
-In other words, it happens that, in the midst of evil, evil becomes the very moment and means by which a person can awaken to the fact that we are not playing games.
+It happens that, in the midst of evil, evil becomes the very moment and means by which a person can awaken to the fact that we are not playing games.
 We are not just stuff.